 This course offers advanced training in fiction writing for students aiming to write their first novel.
 Through a study of exemplars in different genres and the development of their own work and ideas, students will explore the narrative options available in the writing of a novel.
 They will learn how to edit, redraft and shape a larger work both collaboratively and independently.

-- Semester 1 - 2019
+- Semester 1 - 2022

 On successful completion of the course students will be able to:

-4. More effectively edit and refine written language in terms of grammar and sentence construction.
+3. Edit and refine written language in terms of grammar and sentence construction.

-Professional Task: Writing a scene (20%)
+Professional Task: Query letter (20%)

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 - Seminar: There is a compulsory attendance requirement in this course. - Due to the practical nature of this course students are expected to attend a minimum of 75% of classes.

 Face to Face On Campus 2 hour(s) per Week for 12 Weeks